Cameron Dummigan: Club career

 Dummigan was promoted to the first team in the summer of 2014 after Burnley had won promotion to the Premier League, and was an unused substitute for the opening game against Chelsea, which ended in a 3–1 defeat.
 He did however spend the majority of the season playing with the Development Squad featuring in friendlies.
 He started the 2015–16 season as back-up right back to Tendayi Darikwa, following the injury to Matt Lowton in pre-season, featuring on the bench for the first two games of the season.
 In October 2015, he was sent out on loan to League One side Oldham Athletic on a one-month youth loan deal.
 He made his professional debut in the 3–3 draw away to Gillingham, playing the full ninety minutes.

 At the end of the 2017–18 season, when Oldham were relegated to League Two, the club exercised an option to extend his contract.

-On 7 December 2021, he signed a 2 year contract with League of Ireland Premier Division side Derry City, after 3 years with Dundalk.
+On 7 December 2021, he signed a two-year contract with League of Ireland Premier Division side Derry City, after 3 years with Dundalk.

+On 5 June 2024, Dummigan signed a new two-year deal with Derry City, to keep him at the club until the end of the 2026 season.